LauraLazzaroni/Genomics_exam_project/README.md

 1. Make the script executable: `chmod +x script.sh`
 2. Launch the script: `./script.sh`

+Remember to change the path to the directories at the beginning!

 ## Output
 At the end of each trio analysis, all the necessary files to visualize the coverage tracks on UCSC Genome Browser are automatically copied inside an export folder (e.g. `trio_1_export`).
 This folder will contain: